Jacob Gibson

 Jacob Romero Gibson (born July 11, 1996) is an American actor.
 He is known for playing the role of Usopp in the Netflix series One Piece (2023).

 Career

+Gibson graduated with a BFA in Acting from the California Institute of the Arts in 2015.

+He starred as Emmett Till in The Carolyn Bryant Project, a two-person stage work created by Nataki Garrett and Andrea LeBlanc that re-examines the 1955 encounter between Till and Carolyn Bryant.
+The production premiered at REDCAT in 2018 and received a New York Times Critic's Pick designation during its 2020 online streaming run.

 From 2019 to 2020, he played the role of AJ Delajae in a total of 15 episodes of the television series Greenleaf.

 Beginning in 2023, he played the role of Usopp in the Netflix series One Piece, based on the manga of the same name.